Warwickshire ASA Rules 2019

 8.4 Past Presidents shall, from 2018, be allowed to be nominated for a second term of office as President Elect and President, provided that there has been an interval since their first term.

-9.2 The Chairman shall be responsible for the conduct of all Management Team Meetings and, with the agreement of the President, for the conduct of the AGM and any Special General Meeting.
-He/she shall attend, but not chair , Executive Committee meetings.
+9.1 The Chairman shall be responsible for the conduct of all Management Team Meetings and, with the agreement of the President, for the conduct of the AGM and any Special General Meeting.
+He/she shall attend, but not chair, Executive Committee meetings.

 10 Life Membership – Only the Council shall have the power to elect Life Members on the recommendation of the Executive.

-11 Executive Committee – The Executive shall consist of the President, President Elect, Life Members, Past Presidents, Technical Secretaries, Planning Services Officers, a maximum of ten members of affiliated clubs elected at the AGM, and current sub-committee members who accept an invitation to serve for the duration of their sub-committee membership.
+11 Executive Committee – The Executive shall consist of the President, President Elect, Life Members, Past Presidents, Technical Secretaries, all elected Officers to the Management Team, a maximum of ten members of affiliated clubs elected at the AGM, and current sub-committee members who accept an invitation to serve for the duration of their sub-committee membership.

 Seven members shall form a quorum.
 To be eligible for service on the Executive all members, including Past Presidents but excluding invited sub-committee members, must have registered their delegate’s card at, or sent their apology to, the AGM, or be nominated by their club, and at all times be a member of a club currently affiliated to the Association.